philipwalton/html-inspector/README.md

 ### Best Practices

-Some markup may be perfectly valid but use practices that are commonly considered to be poor or outdated.
+Some markup may be perfectly valid but uses practices that are commonly considered to be poor or outdated.
 The following rules check for these types of things.
 (Note that everything in this list is subjective and optional.)

 - **Inline Event Handlers**: Warn if inline event handlers, like `onclick="return false"` are found in the document.
 Inline event handlers are hard to manage, hard to debug, and completely non-reusable.

-- **Script Placement**: Warn if script elements appear anywhere other than right before the closing `</body>` tag.
-Because JavaScript is blocking, adding `<script>` elements anywhere other than the end of the document may delay the loading of the page.
+- **Script Placement**: Warn if `<script>` elements appear anywhere other than right before the closing `</body>` tag.
+Because JavaScript is a blocking resource, adding `<script>` elements anywhere other than the end of the document may delay the loading of the page.
 If a script must appear somewhere other than the end of the document, it can be whitelisted.

 - **Unused Classes**: Sometimes you'll remove a CSS rule from your stylesheet but forget to remove the class from the HTML.
 The "unused-classes" rule compares all the class selectors in the CSS to the classes in the HTML and reports any that aren't being used.

   Classes that are in the HTML as JavaScript hooks can be ignored via a whitelist.
 By default, any class prefixed with `js-`, `language-`, or `supports-` is whitelisted.
 More information on the rationale behind this rule can be found [here](http://philipwalton.com/articles/css-architecture/).

-- **Unnecessary Elements**: Anytime you have a plain `<div>` or `<span>` element in the HTML with no class, ID or any other attribute, it's probably unnecessary or a mark of poor design.
+- **Unnecessary Elements**: Anytime you have a plain `<div>` or `<span>` element in the HTML with no class, ID, or any other attribute, it's probably unnecessary or a mark of poor design.

   Elements with no semantic meaning should only be used for presentation.
-If the element has no attributes but is used for styling, it must be done through a rule like `.some-class > div { }` which is just asking for trouble.
+If the element has no attributes but is used for styling, it must be done through a rule like `.some-class > div { }`, which is just asking for trouble.
 Again, more information can be found [here](http://philipwalton.com/articles/css-architecture/).

 ### Convention

 The real power of HTML Inspector lies in its ability to enforce your team's chosen conventions.
-If you've decided that all groups of links should be contained in a `<nav>` element, or all `<section>` elements must contain a heading, you can write those rules, and an error will be thrown when someone breaks them.
+If you've decided that all groups of links should be contained in a `<nav>` element, or all `<section>` elements must contain a heading, you can write those rules and an error will be thrown when someone breaks them.

-Because convention is usually specific to individual teams, there's only one built-in rule in this category, but hopefully it'll get you thinking about rules your team could use.
+Because convention is usually specific to individual teams, there's only one built-in rule in this category &ndash; but hopefully it'll get you thinking about rules your team could use.

 - **BEM**: The increasingly popular [BEM](http://bem.info/) (block, element, modifier) methodology is a CSS naming convention that is very helpful for large projects.
 The problem is that using it correctly in the CSS is only half the battle.
 If it's not used correctly in the HTML it doesn't work either.